chardmd/ups-nodejs/README.md

 #### Supports JSON Request and Response

 Direct UPS APIs still uses plain old XML for their web services.
-But don't yah worry boys and girls...
-Ups-Node-JS supports JSON.
+But don't you worry my friend, Ups-Node-JS supports JSON.

 #### How to start?